Gaara95/website/arduino_basics_robot/11roamer.md

 {
   // The speed of sound is 340 m/s or 29 microseconds per centimeter.
   // The ping travels out and back, so to find the distance of the
-  // object we take half of the distance travelled. return microseconds /29 / 2;
+  // object we take half of the distance traveled. return microseconds /29 / 2;
 }
 ```